lukekavanagh/lukekavanagh.github.io/unit_2/cs/week_4/README.md

 - [PluralSight](http://www.pluralsight.com/), online videos
 - [LinqPad](http://www.linqpad.net/), swiss army knife of features - but for now our sandbox environment.
 If you have not yet downloaded it please do so

-Note the coarse used to be solely delivered via NET REPL.
+Note the course used to be solely delivered via NET REPL.
 This is slowly being updated - in the meantime please follow the instructions below.

 ##How to use the tools - !important
 ####[NET REPL](how-to/net-repl.md)